-(amounts in millions) Predecessor Period Ended July 6, 2007
+(amounts in millions) Peri decessor od Ended y 6, 2007

 Revolving credit facility(1) \$ 8.9

 Term loan facilities(2) 74.1

 Notes(3) 87.9

 Letter of credit fees(4) 0.7

 Bank commitment fees(5) 1.0

 Other existing debt obligations(6) 3.0

 Total cash interest expense 175.6

-Amortization of capitalized debt issuance costs and debt discount(7) 4.1
+Amortization of capitalized debt issuance costs and debt discount

+(7) 4.1

 Amortization of discounted liabilities(8) 3.5

 Other(9) 0.6

 Total pro forma interest expense 183.8

 Less historical interest expense (10.3)

-Net adjustment to interest expense \$173.5
+Net adjustment to interest expense \$ 173.5

 - (1) The \$1.125 billion revolving credit facility carries an interest rate of 3-month LIBOR of 5.32% plus 1.50% for tranche A loans and 3-month LIBOR of 5.32% plus 2.25% for tranche A-1 loans.
 Reflects assumed borrowings of \$175.0 million under tranche A and \$125.0 million under tranche A-1.
 Such levels of borrowings will fluctuate in future periods dependent upon short term cash needs.
 Changes in the levels of borrowings would impact interest expense. - (2) Reflects interest on the \$2.3 billion term loan facility at a rate of LIBOR plus 2.75%.
 To hedge against interest rate risk, we have entered into a swap agreement with respect to a \$2.0 billion notional amount for 4.93%.
 This swap agreement became effective as a result of the acquisition on July 31, 2007 and will amortize on a quarterly basis until maturity at July 31, 2012.
 The unhedged portion of the facility is reflected at an interest rate of LIBOR of 5.32% plus 2.75%. - (3) Reflects interest on the 10.625% senior notes and 11.875%/12.625% senior subordinated notes.
-Assumes the cash interest payment option at a rate of 11.875% has been elected with respect to all of the senior subordinated notes. - (4) Represents fees on balances of trade letters of credit of \$141.2 million at 0.75% and standby letters of credit of \$40.7 million at 1.50%. - (5) Represents commitment fees of 0.375% on the \$612.1 million unutilized balance of the revolving credit facility at July 6, 2007.
+Assumes the cash interest payment option at a rate of 11.875% has been elected with respect to all of the senior subordinated notes. - Represents fees on balances of trade letters of credit of \$141.2 million at 0.75% and standby letters of credit of \$40.7 million at 1.50%. - (5) Represents commitment fees of 0.375% on the \$612.1 million unutilized balance of the revolving credit facility at July 6, 2007.
 Outstanding letters of credit noted in (4) above reduce the availability under the revolving credit facility. - (6) Represents historical interest expense on other existing indebtedness. - (7) Represents debt issuance costs associated with the new bank facilities amortized using the effective interest method over 6 years for the revolving facility, 7 years for the term loan facility, 8 years for the senior notes, 10 years for the senior subordinated notes and 8 years for other capitalized debt issuance costs.
 Also includes the amortization of debt discount of the senior notes. - (8) Represents interest expense on long-term liabilities which were discounted as a result of our 2007 merger.

-- (9) Represents an adjustment to historical interest expense to reflect the effect of the adoption of current accounting standards for income taxes, offset by capitalized interest expense. - (e) Represents the tax effect of the pro forma adjustments, calculated at an effective rate of 54.1% for the Predecessor period ended July 6, 2007.
+(e) Represents the tax effect of the pro forma adjustments, calculated at an effective rate of 54.1% for the Predecessor period ended July 6, 2007.
 The effective tax rate, a benefit, applied to the pro forma changes for the Predecessor period ended July 6, 2007, reflects the pro forma elimination of non-deductible transaction costs from income before taxes.